Welcome to Canada.ca

 Doubling the Children’s Fitness Tax Credit

-The Government proposes to double the Children’s Fitness Tax Credit to $1,000, starting in the 2014 tax year.
-The Government also proposes to make the credit refundable for the 2015 and subsequent tax years to ensure those who do not earn enough to pay income taxes would benefit.
+The Government has doubled the Children’s Fitness Tax Credit to $1,000, starting in the 2014 tax year.
+The Government has also made the credit refundable for the 2015 and subsequent tax years to ensure those who do not earn enough to pay income taxes can benefit from this credit.

 - Date modified: